 Aligning cycling network with overall traffic planning

 The text of the alliance had been previously agreed with the seven district authorities and committees, the Free and Hanseatic City of Hamburg Agency of Roads, Bridges and Water (LSBG), the Hamburg Port Authority (HPA), HafenCity Hamburg GmbH, Park+Ride-Betriebsgesellschaft mbH, Stadtreinigung Hamburg and Landesbetrieb Verkehr.

-Kirsten Pfaue, Hamburg’s Coordinator of Cycling Traffic, said: “Good cycle transport offers improve the overall flow of traffic on the roads.
+Kirsten Pfaue, Hamburg’s Co-ordinator of Cycle Traffic, said: “Good cycle transport offers improve the overall flow of traffic on the roads.
 Also, the conditions for bicycle traffic, when vying for professionals and encouraging companies to locate here, are indicators of a liveable city.”